-If you miss one or two tests during this window, it can be difficult for us (and the app) to make a good assumption about the quality of your ovulation.
+If you miss one or two tests during this window, it can be difficult for us (and the app) to make a good assumption about the success of your ovulation.
 We’d hate to give you incomplete information!

 Now that you understand the importance of a Proov PdG baseline, you have set yourself up for success for the rest of your cycle.
 Happy testing!

 If you have additional questions about your baseline or the Proov Insight app, please reach out to us at firstname.lastname@example.org.